 6. I don’t need to go to counseling.

-In retrospect, I believe this is a lie from the devil.
+In retrospect, I believe this is a lie from the devil and something pastors should never say.
 I wanted to deal with stuff on my own, but it didn’t work.
 I wanted to pray problems away because, after all, if I’ve got the Holy Spirit and the Bible; that’s all I needed.
 But that’s neither true nor biblical.
 The book of Proverbs is full of encouragement to seek the counsel of others.

 There’s a pastor reading this who needs to go to counseling … who needs to go with his wife to counseling.
 I can say this because I’ve been there.
 Listen … overcoming that fear is nothing compared to the crap you will deal with if you continue to refuse help.
 It’s not a sign of spiritual maturity.
 It’s a sign of stubbornness and pride.